PRTG Manual: Custom Notifications

 As soon as a file is placed into the folder, you can create or edit your own custom execute program notification and select the new file from the list of files.
 You can also enter start parameters and use PRTG placeholders for this.

-- PRTG will execute the file on the local PRTG core server system using the account configured for the PRTG core server service ("system" is the default).
+- PRTG executes the file on the local PRTG core server system using the account configured for the PRTG core server service (system is default).

-- If your custom notifications code relies on other files (for example, DLLs, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server machine manually!
+- If your custom notifications code relies on other files (for example, .dll, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server machine manually!

 - Make sure the return code of the executable is 0 (zero).
-Otherwise PRTG assumes something went wrong with the notification and will try to send it up to 3 times.
+Otherwise PRTG assumes something went wrong with the notification and tries to send it up to 3 times.